 You can't talk about cemetery sightseeing without mentioning Hollywood Forever Cemetery (formerly Hollywood Memorial, established 1899).
 Throngs of people visit Hollywood Forever and its Masonic Lodge every year for summertime cinema, indie rock concerts, and even comedy - -all cultural events that really have nothing to do with death or dying.

 But the hereafter shall not be ignored!
 You can celebrate the Day of the Dead at Hollywood Forever's popular Dia de los Muertos, an annual event that takes place throughout the grounds and gives a good chance to explore the cemetery without risk of interrupting a funeral.
 You can get up close and personal to old Hollywood here, with Paramount Studios directly behind the cemetery, and notable grave sites that include Bugsy Siegel, Cecil B. DeMille, Rudolph Valentino, Douglas Fairbanks, Mickey Rooney, and industrialist Griffith J. Griffith.

-Go on a treasure hunt and see what you find with the help of the cemetery's interactive map.
+Go on a treasure hunt and see what you find with the help of Google Street View or book a guided tour with official historian Karie Bible.
 Like many of the memorial parks, don't expect to see it all in one visit.
 6000 Santa Monica Blvd, Los Angeles, CA 90038